GGNN: Graph-based GPU Nearest Neighbor Search: Empirical Evaluation

 \section{Empirical Evaluation}

-In the following, we evaluate the performance of the proposed approach on several publicly available benchmark datasets and report qualitative and quantitative results in terms of timings and accuracy. \paragraph{Datasets} We ran experiments on SIFT1M~\cite{PQ} and SIFT1B~\cite{PQ} containing SIFT vectors of dimension 128.
-To evaluate our approach on features extracted using convolutional neural networks, we ran experiments on 1 billion 96-dimensional feature representations of images in DEEP1B~\cite{Babenko2016EfficientIO}.
-For all evaluation on SIFT1M, we use a NVIDIA Titan RTX, whereas for SIFT1B and DEEP1B we use a machine with 8 NVIDIA Geforce GTX 1080 Ti.
+In the following, we evaluate the performance of the proposed approach and its individual components on several publicly available benchmark datasets and report qualitative and quantitative results in terms of timings and accuracy.